Board of Trustees 2017–2018

 Seattle Cancer Care Alliance (SCCA)

-Cecilia Zapata, MS, MHA, is the director of Regional/Global Network and Physician Educational Outreach for Seattle Cancer Care Alliance (SCCA) in Seattle, Washington.
-In this role, Ms. Zapata has expanded the program to add nine additional network community cancer center affiliates within three years and expanded the outreach effort.
+Cecilia Zapata, MS, MHA, is the director of Strategic Outreach and Affiliate Network programs at Seattle Cancer Care Alliance (SCCA) in Seattle, Washington.
+In this role, Ms. Zapata has expanded the program to include affiliates across the Pacific Northwest and in Hawaii.

-She is an active ACCC member, serving on the Membership Committee, and previously served as chair of the Education Committee.
+A long-time active ACCC member, Ms. Zapata is currently serving on the Board of Trustees and on the Membership Committee, and previously chaired the ACCC Education Committee.
 In addition, she is active in the National Comprehensive Cancer Network (NCCN) Affiliation Forum and the Association of Cancer Executives (ACE).

-Ms. Zapata earned her MS degree in Organizational Development and BS degree in Cultural/Social Anthropology from the University of Washington.
+Ms. Zapata earned her MS degree in Cultural/Social Anthropology and MHA from the University of Washington and is currently certifying as a professional coach.